International School of Athens

 The International School of Athens (ISA) is an independent and an International Baccalaureate (IB) School.
 ISA, formerly TASIS, a privately held school located in Kifissia, a suburb of Athens, Greece.

 Education

 ISA serves students from Nursery to 18.
 Its Melina campuses serve the needs of toddlers and preschoolers.
 The main campus develops the academic careers of students from 1st–12th grades offering the IB Diploma and College Preparatory programs to its high school students.

 Language development

 Both the international English community and the Greek community are served at ISA: Weekday programs focus on college and university-bound development, while weekend school focuses on English language development.
 In addition to English, ISA provides French, Spanish, German and Arabic as well as Mandarin Chinese language classes to adult learners.

 Travel

 ISA provides students with an opportunity to take part in sports travel to cities like Thessaloniki and throughout Europe to countries like Spain and Switzerland for senior trips and "ski week".
-There was also a trip in Bulgaria, Bansko.
+There was also a trip in, Bansko, Bulgaria.